Terahertz-Band Integrated Sensing and Communications: Challenges and Opportunities: Enabling Technologies for THz-ISAC

 Most of the ML algorithms rely on collecting the data from the edge devices, e.g., mobile phones, to a central server, wherein the learning model is trained.
 The size of the datasets usually scales with the number of antennas in the array.
 Hence, dataset transmission entails huge communications overhead (CO) in centralized learning (CL) schemes.
-To reduce the high CO in CL, federated learning (FL) approach is introduced for THz channel estimation problem in~\cite{elbir2022Jul_THz_CE_FL} where approximately $70$ times lower CO is obtained while providing satisfactory NMSE performance (see Fig.~\ref{fig_ChannelEst}).
-In order to achieve more communication-efficient learning capability, the sparsity of THz channels can be exploited to reduce the size of learning models, and thereby developing quantized or slimmable neural networks.
+To reduce the high CO in CL, federated learning (FL) approach is introduced for near-field THz channel estimation problem~\cite{elbir2023Jun_nearField_beamSplit_CE_NBAOMP} where approximately $12$ times lower CO is obtained while providing satisfactory NMSE performance (see Fig.~\ref{fig_ChannelEst}).
+In order to achieve more communications-efficient learning capability, the sparsity of THz channels can be exploited to reduce the size of learning models, thereby developing quantized or compressed neural networks. {Fig.~\ref{fig_FL_complexity} shows the NMSE performance of CL- and FL-based training for near-field THz channel estimation in terms of dataset size.
+We see that both schemes attain similar NMSE as the learning model is fed with large datasets.
+We also observe that CL involves approximately $10$ times higher CO for a reasonably large datasets.
+While FL is efficient in terms of CO, it requires computational hardware, e.g., parallel processing units, at the users to perform model computation.
+In order to provide an effective solution to optimize CO as well as power consumption at the edge users, hybrid FL-CL approaches are devised as an effective solution~\cite{elbir_hfcl_Elbir2022Jun}, wherein only the users with adequate computational power perform FL while the remaining ones transmit their dataset to the server which computes the model parameters on behalf of them. }